-- Relevant criminal background information will be limited to felony convictions, sexual offenses, and driving while intoxicated, except for certain specified positions where other misdemeanor convictions may be significant such as motor vehicle offenses for persons whose job duties involve the operation of motor vehicles.
-Human Resources will maintain a statement of those positions for which misdemeanor convictions are considered relevant, and a description of those convictions.
+- Relevant criminal background information will be limited to felony convictions, sexual offenses, and driving while intoxicated, except where other misdemeanor convictions may be significant in the sole discretion of the University.

-- If the criminal record check indicates there are no convictions, the vendor shall inform the Office of Human Resources who in turn shall inform the President, Vice-President, Provost, Chief Financial Officer, or Chancellor, and the hiring department that the candidate is viable for employment.
+- If the criminal record check indicates there are no convictions, the vendor shall inform the Office of Human Resources who in turn shall inform the President, Vice President, Provost, Chief Financial Officer, Chief Information Officer, Chancellor or other responsible major administrator and the hiring department that the candidate is viable for employment.

-- If the criminal record check indicates there are no convictions, the vendor shall inform the Office of Human Resources, who in turn shall inform the President, Vice-President, or Provost, Chief Financial Officer, or Chancellor, and the supervising department that the employee has no convictions.
+- If the criminal record check indicates there are no convictions, the vendor shall inform the Office of Human Resources, who in turn shall inform the President, Vice President, Provost, Chief Financial Officer, Chief Information Officer, Chancellor or other responsible major administrator and the hiring department that the employee has no convictions.

 - If the criminal record check indicates there are convictions, the vendor shall inform the Office of Human Resources.
-Human Resources shall then determine whether the convictions were previously disclosed/discovered during the employee’s initial hiring process, or whether the convictions present new information not previously known by the University.
-If the convictions represent new information, Human Resources shall notify the President, Vice-President, Provost, Chief Financial Officer, or Chancellor, and the supervising department, and shall follow any adverse action procedures below.
+Human Resources shall then determine whether the convictions were previously discovered during the employee’s initial hiring process, or whether the convictions present new information not previously known by the University.
+Employees must notify the Office of Human Resources within five (5) days of an arrest for a felony, a misdemeanor (excluding traffic violations), or any drug, alcohol, or sex-related offense.
+Failure to report such arrest is grounds for disciplinary action up to and including termination of employment or non-selection of an applicant.
+If the arrest represents new information, Human Resources may notify the President, Vice President, Provost, Chief Financial Officer, Chief Information Officer, Chancellor, the supervising department and Office of General Counsel.

-- If convictions are discovered in the criminal record check (other than those convictions which were disclosed/discovered during the employee’s initial hiring process), the employee may be subject to progressive discipline up to and including termination from employment, unless the individual proves that the report is in error.
+- The employee may be subject to progressive discipline up to and including termination from employment, unless the individual proves that the report is in error.
 The decision to discipline or terminate an individual with a conviction is solely at the discretion of the University.